MwkosP/Hyper-TA/README.md

 Built for **quantitative researchers**, **algorithmic traders**, and **strategy developers**.

-This Library uses UV package manager to turn runtimes 10-100x times faster than with normal pip runtimes.
+This Library uses UV package manager.

 ---